bomonike/bomonike.github.io/mac-mini.md

 And all that costs more money.

-## Enough Storage
+## Enough Storage?

-PROTIP: Many users may be happy with the base storage of 256 GB if they have the <strong>discipline</strong> to plug in an external SSD or configure cloud storage (e.g., iCloud or <a target="_blank" href="https://www.backblaze.com/cloud-backup/personal">Backblaze cloud</a>).
+PROTIP: Many users may be happy with the base storage of 256 GB if they have the
+<strong>discipline</strong> to plug in an external SSD or configure cloud storage (e.g., iCloud or <a target="_blank" href="https://www.backblaze.com/cloud-backup/personal">Backblaze cloud</a>).

 The base 256 GB NVMe Memory can a later swapped with 512 GB, but you'll have to pay for it.
    * <a target="_blank" href="https://www.youtube.com/watch?v=rtdGxBeSkz8">iFixit.com teardown</a>.